yun-liu/Tuberculosis/README.md

 ### Test

-Use the following commands to generate results on TBX11K test dataset:
+Use the following commands to generate results for the TBX11K test set:

 ```bash
 CUDA_VISIBLE_DEVICES=0 python -W ignore tools/test.py \